gamernetwork/recommendations-widget/README.md

 <!-- End of invocation code -->
 ```

-**3: Customise Taboola.css and define your own style**
+**3: Customise Recommendations.css and define your own style**

-There is a base stylesheet for the Taboola widget with a couple of basic responsive breakpoints defined, but I encourage you to customise it to suit your own needs.
+There is a base stylesheet for the recommendations widget with a couple of basic responsive breakpoints defined, but I encourage you to customise it to suit your own needs.

 Additional arguments
 --------------------